mdanka/momo-chords/README.md

 ## Overview

 There are many existing libraries that tackle handling chords.
-However, they either don't support a large enough set of chords, or they lack functionality, or they are not properly configurable, or they do't come with types.
+However, they either don't support a large enough set of chords, or they lack functionality, or they are not properly configurable, or they don't come with types.

 The goal of this library is to support all of the above.